Awesome alligator wood carving

 Highlight details on your alligator wood carving

-I used my Colwood wood burner (affiliate link) to accentuate the eyes, snout, teeth, and belly.
+I used my wood burner to accentuate the eyes, snout, teeth, and belly.
 I also used it to create the holes and texture on the back of the alligator wood carving (photos 28-31).
-It’s a great little wood burner that I highly recommend.

 If you do not have a wood burner, you can use 100% brown paint to get the same effect.
 Let it dry completely before adding more paint.